 Kudos to all who have braved cognitive testing

 Please do not risk boot-strapping the diet and lifestyle of Bredesen Protocol™ on your own if you have not completed some sort of cognitive assessment to rule out substantial cognitive impairment.
 Sweeping memory.cognitive issues under the rug without proper evaluation jeopardizes your future.

 If you cannot confidently say that you’re happy with BOTH your cognitive test results AND with your brain fully functioning in daily life, then it’s time to consult a doctor for further evaluation.
 Don’t let uninformed people falsely attribute your concerns to “normal aging”.

 If the test reveals a cognitive concern, please seek further medical evaluation.

-Besides the gradual onset of Alzheimer’s disease, memory loss can be due to Lewy Body dementia, Parkinson’s disease, Huntington’s disease, excessive alcohol use, brain tumors, adverse effects of prescription drugs, head injury, or other causes.
-Cognitive symptoms need a medical work-up and diagnosis to guide the course of treatment.
+Dr. Bredesen tells us that there is always a reason for memory and/or cognition losses.
+Many of these causes cannot be fixed with diet and lifestyle alone and need medical intervention.
+About 40% of dementia is not due to Alzheimer’s etiology.
+Besides the gradual onset of Alzheimer’s disease, memory loss can be due to Lewy Body dementia, Parkinson’s disease, Huntington’s disease, excessive alcohol use, brain tumors, adverse effects of prescription drugs, head injury, and/or other causes.
+Cognitive symptoms need a medical work-up and diagnosis to guide an effective course of treatment.

+Measure where you stand cognitively to guide your best path forward toward optimal vitality and cognitive clarity.
 In the prevention phase, you may be able to enhance your brain health via diet and lifestyle with through your own diligence or with professional guidance.
-But if you’re already experiencing cognitive decline, the full Bredesen ReCODE Protocol™ is in order with guidance from a ReCODE Report™ and ReCODE Qualified™ practitioner.
+When cognitive impairment has already manifested, full Bredesen ReCODE Protocol™ is in order with guidance from a ReCODE Report™ and ReCODE Qualified™ practitioner.